 The Palazzo Ducale was the summer residence of the Visconti and later of the Sforza family, while today it hosts the Museo della Certosa.

-For information on accessibility, please click on this
+For information on accessibility, please click on this link

 At this link you can download a guide of the Certosa.

-For information on the accessibility of the Certosa,
+For information on the accessibility of the Certosa, please visit this link

 Before leaving the Certosa, we recommend a visit to the ancient Pharmacy, located to the left of the courtyard, with many specialties produced by Trappist monks, such as Amaro Certosa, Amaro Centerbe, coffee liqueur or the yellow and green Gran Certosa, the "Gocce Imperiali della Certosa", products based on honey, chocolate and medicinal herbs.
 As is the tradition of various monastic orders, the Cistercians who live in the Abbey dedicate themselves to the restoration of books and have a bookbinding laboratory.